Tamarind is a tropical fruit that is used as a souring agent in many cuisines around the world.

 We would inevitably lose the mancala pieces.
 As a result, my granny was always cleaning tamarind seeds to replace them.
 So assam jawa was very handy that way!

-It really was one of my most treasured childhood games.
+One of my most treasured memories.

 Recipes using Tamarind